replicatedhq/replicated-docs/docs/intro-replicated.md

 ### Install

-Applications distributed with Replicated can be installed using any method, including the Helm CLI for Helm charts or any proprietary installation method already used by the ISV.
-Replicated also offers the Replicated KOTS installer.
+Applications distributed with Replicated can be installed using the Helm CLI or the Replicated KOTS installer.
+The Helm CLI supports installation of Helm charts and KOTS supports installation of Helm charts and Kubernetes manifests.

 <Kots/>